What’s your knee jerk reaction to this statement?:

 As far as I can tell, these are really your only three options at this point.

-If you’re opting to stay in and treat this like a business, there are 3 different ways I’d submit you consider doing if you want to start kicking ass and really start thriving.
+If you’re opting to stay in and treat this like a business, there are 3 different ways I’d submit you consider doing it if you want to start kicking ass and really start thriving.

 First, control your leads and your data by any means necessary.

-I don’t just mean being able to generate your own leads, I’m also talking about managing your own database, having your own contact management system just like any good business owner would (the company you “work for” they consider the leads in the database, the ones that you got for them in the first place, they consider those leads theirs…not yours.
+I don’t just mean being able to generate your own leads, I’m also talking about managing your own database, having your own contact management system just like any good business owner would (the company you “work for” considers the leads in the database, the ones that you got for them in the first place, they consider those leads theirs…not yours.
 Pfft!)

 Secondarily, you’ve got to seek a balance and alignment in choosing the company you work with.